LeaDratwa/Plant-Hare-Lynx-model/README.md

 aim: Stable periodicity of roughly 20 months.

 The values selected for the three populations were small and close (0.6, 0.3, and 0.545, for the plants, hare, and lynx, respectively).
 The higher plant population at the start enabled a rise in hare which then gave rise to an increase in lynx.
-Having a lower plant population at the start led to a slower increase in both of the other populations so the oscillations were not as regular and their amplitude increased over time.
+Having a lower plant population at the start led to a slower increase in both of the other populations so the oscillations were not as regular and their amplitude increased over time, before decreasing again.

 ![image](https://github.com/LeaDratwa/Plant-Hare-Lynx-model/assets/133098307/8c22661f-acdf-4856-846c-43ff205664c6)